asterisk/documentation/docs/Deployment/Important-Security-Considerations/Dialplan-Security.md

 First and foremost remember this:

-!!! danger "Extension Isolation"
+/// tip | Use the extension contexts to isolate outgoing or toll services from any incoming connections.

-    Use the extension contexts to isolate outgoing or toll services from any incoming connections.
+///

 You should consider that if any channel, incoming line, etc. can enter an extension context that it has the capability of accessing any